bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

         "type": "map",
         "required": false,
         "mutable": false,
-        "description": "A mapping of arbitrary variable names to values or MOPS expressions.
-This variables can be referenced by MOPS expressions in the children objects of this object.
-These values are merged with and thus override the ones inherited from the API Object variables property."
+        "description": "A mapping of arbitrary variable names to values or expressions.
+This variables can be referenced by expressions in the children objects of this object.
+These values are merged with and thus override the ones inherited from the [API Object](#api-object) variables property."
     },
     "defaults": {
         "type": "map",